cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 #### So what do you do with those who break the law?
 If we obscure from the question of what is the law and by whom it is determined, then:

 There are no bad intentions in wanting to find the answer to something.
-You might not know something is "bad" until you know what it is.
-We are born Tabula Rasa - a clean sheet.
-The answer itself might indeed contain information that someone might see as "bad" or "inappropriate".
+You might not know something is `bad` until you know what it is.
+We are born `Tabula Rasa`, a clean sheet.
+The answer itself might indeed contain information that someone might see as `bad` or `inappropriate`.
 This is not something we can control.
 We do not produce the information, we provide the tool to search through it and obtain it.

 It can be assumed that in the future, someone will build applications on top of cyber and might want to filter out information on the application level (the results that the end-users sees and interacts with).
 This is not encouraged, but indeed, is up to the developer.
 We will never do something like this.
 Regardless if this happens or not, the protocol will NOT be censored and that information will be accessible.

 This will create a competition between developers to pass the truth to the users.

 #### So who has the power?
 No one or rather everyone.
 Our idea is to design a tool where everyone feels equal.
 With that said, this can defiantly act like a competitive instrument.
-Someone who posses more tokens can link content (and hence rank it) with more weight.
-However, we would like to discourage the thinking that someone has more power than others (continue reading) as the purpose of the tool is to share and access information freely.
-The amount of tokens in possession does not influence this virtue.
+Someone who posses more tokens can link content (and hence rank it) with more weight at any given moment.
+However, the amount of tokens in possession does not influence Cybers virtue.
+On the contrary, someone submitting a link with a higher weight does a good job for the whole protocol.
+The stronger the knowledge graph is, the more valuation it has, the better everyone feels.

 #### So whoever is richer will always stay on top, right?
-Someone who ranks content with a higher value will see his content ranked higher.
+Someone who ranks content with a higher value will see his content ranked higher at a certain point of time.
 That is obvious.
 With that, he does not have an indexation preference.
 Here, the principle: first come - first served, will always function.
 If you were first to index something, then you indexed it before someone else did.
-I mean if I ate the last ice cream in the fridge, then I ate the last ice cream in the fridge.
+It is hard to comprehend at first, but the only way to abuse the protocol is to perform a 51% attack.
+And even then, just like any other blockchain, it will, probably, fork itself out.

 With that, the search is dynamic.
 If I rank a content then it is relevant to me here and now.
 If I am not interested in it, then I have stopped ranking it.
 Older ranks will dilute with time.
 But, apart from my weight, the rank depends on the weight of incoming and outgoing ranks.
 And those ranks depend on their incoming and outgoing ranks...
 This makes it a never endless game, where simply because I have more tokens, might not be enough for me to always end up on top.

 A comparison to [wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd) can be made, where the collective opinion has a larger weight than that of a single entity.

 #### How is the search algorithm safe from abuse?
+This is one of the easiest and the most complicated questions we get asked.
+Several things prevent abuse.
+(1) The consensus mechanism (the more nodes, the better), (2) the resource credit model (an economic spam protection mechanism), (3) the thing is, is that the network belongs to the users, governed by the users and is utilized by the users.
+They are the sole beneficiaries of the network.
+If you attempt to abuse the search mechanism, the only thing you can abuse is yourself.
+The network will stay where it stands.
+This is a difficult concept to grasp, but this is the reality of things for web3.

-Why open-source?
+#### Why open-source?
+Because open-source technology is the future way of communication between projects, users and developers.
+Open-source doesn't stop at referencing to technological progress.
+Open-source is a new way to collaborate.
+It allows people to freely change, commit to and modify ideas.
+And as a result, help progress and innovation at a higher temp and in a more secure manner.

-Is this P2P?
+#### Is this P2P?
+Not exactly.
+It is in the sense that users are interacting peer to peer with their computers, without a company in the middle.
+However, technically a blockchain is also an intermediary.
+What's good, is that you don't need to trust a blockchain thanks to how it functions.

-What is the difference between Cyber and P2P search engines like YACY?
+#### What is the difference between Cyber and P2P search engines like YACY?
+[YACY](https://yacy.net/en/) (and other P2P similar mechanisms) have plenty of years of work behind their backs, which cyber (still) hasn't.
+YACY is pure P2P, cyber isn't.
+It has a blockchain between the users.
+Also those years of work which YACY and the others have, kind of proven that they don't work.
+Otherwise, we would not be making cyber.

-How does this compare to TOR?
+#### How does this compare to TOR?
+Tor is not a search protocol.
+Tor is a highly efficient privacy instrument.
+Tor does not provide economic incentives.
+Tor doesn't use the blockchain.
+Tor does not answer questions. we see Tor as an instrument that we could provide a search protocol for.
+We hope that Tor can implement cyber on an application-level one day.

-Do you have a White Paper?
+#### Do you have a White Paper?
+[Yes, we do](https://ipfs.io/ipfs/QmPjbx76LycfzSSWMcnni6YVvV3UNhTrYzyPMuiA9UQM3x).
+You are welcome to read it.
+It can also be manually compiled, with the help of Xelatex, from [this repository](https://github.com/cybercongress/cyber).

-Have you tested this?
+#### Have you tested this?
 Does it work?
+Yes, we have.
+There have been numerous private and public testnets.
+In fact, as of now, we are still testing and improving the protocol.
+It already works.
+[Use it](https://cyber.page/)!

-Can I use it on web2 (normal browsers / phone, etc)
+#### Can I use it on web2 (normal browsers/phone, etc)
+Depends.
+You can certainly view and download IPFS hashes via gateways to your phone/web2, etc. We presume that in the future people [will be building](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#community-maintained-profiles-and-tools) some kind of bridge between what we do and web2.
+But we do not see this is a task and shall not work on it.
+People should move to web3.

-Are you Satoshi?
+#### Are you Satoshi?
+We wish...
+And we don't.
+We wish we were so smart and to have the knowledge of whomever Satoshi was/were/ is/are...
+We do not wish because knowing who Satoshi is, would destroy the whole idea of Satoshi.

-Why are you so geeky?
+#### Why are you so geeky?

-Can I contribute?
+Why not?
+Geeky is the new cool.
+Geeks are awesome.
+If you didn't notice the world has been ruled by Geeks since the Microsoft made it to the top.
+In the last century, geeks have been all around us.
+From Facebook to google.

-Is this an ICO?
+#### Is this an ICO?
+The projects receive donations from users who wish to donate them and participate in the distribution games.
+In exchange they receive tokens.
+The process can be referred to as an initial community offering.
+Which is the process where the community understands the value of the proposed idea and decides to donate towards its development for its own benefit.

-Is this religious?
+#### Is this religious?
+Yes.
+By all means, it is.
+It is the most anti-religious techno-religion in the wild.

-How do you plan to take over the world/internet?
+#### How do you plan to take over the world/internet?
+By showcasing and awesome product and with the help of the community behind it.
+Of course, those are loud words.
+But our product is [working](https://cyber.page/).
+The idea has proved to be functioning and has a proved and a cemented market demand.
+We are experimenting, but we are an experienced team.
+We have the knowledge, the understanding and the passion to drive this product forward.
+In combination with the product itself, the code, the community, the donations, the DAO, and everything else, it will either happen (the taking over)... or it won't.
+Either way, we will do everything to make this happen!

-What is your main target audience?
+#### What is your main target audience?
+Our main TA are internet users.
+We plan to concentrate on developers, IPFS users, crypto maniacs and like-minded people at the beginning.
+We then, want to concentrate on younger generations.
+We firmly believe that they can grasp what we do (including our values) better than anyone else.

-Can I copy what you do?
+#### Can I copy what you do?
+Go ahead.
+Seriously.
+We are open-source for a reason.
+You may copy, modify, do as you please.
+Our license agreement is: `Don’t believe, don’t fear, don’t ask.`

+If you plan to fork the protocol, then eventually, we will meet each other with the help of IBC or other instruments of the free market.
+If you plan to fork the client, then this is another way of scaling Cyber.
+Feel free to fork it and build something on top of Cyber, for example, a targeted knowledge graph.

 ----------------------------